bspk/nistpages-docker/README.md

 This command tells docker to run the `nistpages-build` image, which builds the site using Jekyll, and mount the current directory into Jekyll's work directory in the container.
 The results are contained in `_site` under the current directory.
 Keep in mind that they are intended to be served based on the `baseurl` property in your `_config.yml` file, and so local viewing of these files without the appropriate web server will likely yield unwanted results.

+## Generating a PDF

+Copy the `pdf/docker-compose-pdf.yml` file from this repository into your source repository and create a `_pdf.yml` configuration file for your project.
+This file determines how the PDF will be created, including which templates will be used to render the content.
+Different PDF template sets are available for different document series, and customization is fully supported as the process is run from inside of the project directory.

 ## Building the Docker Images

 The Docker images for both building and developing NIST Pages sites can be updated using the script